-Subsequent to the end of the quarter, Strike completed the preparation of an Environmental Impact Assessment (EIA) Report for exploration work at Solaroz.
+During the quarter, Strike completed the preparation of an Environmental Impact Assessment (EIA) Report for exploration work at Solaroz.
 The EIA Report includes results from collecting and monitoring baseline environmental data and a detailed proposed fieldwork programme covering 2 years of proposed exploration activity.
-Following a period of consultation with local community groups, the EIA Report will then be submitted to the Jujuy Mining Authority (the provincial authority responsible for approving exploration and mining activities at Solaroz) for review.
+Following a period of consultation with local community groups, the EIA Report was submitted to the Jujuy Mining Authority (the provincial authority responsible for approving exploration and mining activities at Solaroz) for review.

+Strike expects the review process to take several months, after which Strike expects to be able to commence its exploration programme.
 Strike's planned exploration programme (subject to approval of the EIA) consists of geophysical surveys, followed by drilling, sampling and flow rate testing in the event that sufficient brine is intersected.